-Shorebird migration studies within the HIWEC study area were completed in 2015.
+Shorebird migration studies within the HIWEC study area were completed in 2015 along the shorelines of the Key River, Henvey Inlet, Sandy Bay and Georgian Bay.
 The methods and results of these studies are described in detail in the NHA: Evaluation of Importance Report (refer to Appendix F3).
 No shorebirds were recorded during the spring migration survey completed in 2015.